BenedictWilkins/cellfolding/README.md

+# Cell Folding - Jupyter Notebook Extension

 A Jupyter Notebook extension that enabled cell folding.
-Double clicking on the left side of a cell will toggle collapse/expand.
+Double clicking on the left side of a code cell will toggle collapse/expand.

 ## Install
 ```